Htiango/Chinese-Word-Segmentation/README.md

 In this way, the training feature X_train is a *(n_samples, corpus_size)* sparse matrix, while the labeling Y_train is a *n_samples* array.

+Here I use LogicRegression to train the model and get a 89.542% accuracy of segmentation on test set, covering 99.79% of the testing data.

 ## Process